xwmx/pandoc-ruby/README.markdown

     puts PandocRuby.convert('/some/file.md', :from => :markdown, :to => :html)

-Included is a `#to_s` method for somewhat nicer use in Rails views.

-    ... helper file ...
-    def format(text)
-      PandocRuby.convert(text)
-    end

-    ... view file ...
-    <%= format text %>

-The default behavior follows the pandoc executable's behavior, converting markdown to html.
+When no options are passed, pandoc's default behavior converts markdown to html.
 To specify options, simply pass options as a hash to the initializer.
 Pandoc's wrapper executables can also be used by passing the executable name as the second argument.
 For example,

     PandocRuby.new('/some/file.html', 'html2markdown')